backgroundhero waves

 International Transfers of Personal Information

-We are located in the U.S. All Personal Information collected via the Website will in turn, be processed in the U.S..
-Where we disclose Personal Information originating in the EEA/UK to a third party (e.g., a service provider) located outside of the EEA/UK we will as deemed necessary, enter into a data transfer agreement (e.g., standard contractual clauses) with that third party, seek to rely on the third party’s Binding Corporate Rules or otherwise make the transfer in reliance on a derogation under EEA/UK data protection laws (e.g., where the transfer is necessary for the defence of legal claims).
+We are located in the U.S. All Personal Information collected via the Websites will in turn, be processed in the U.S..
+Where we disclose Personal Information originating in the EEA/UK to a third party (e.g., a service provider) located outside of the EEA/UK we will as deemed necessary, enter into an appropriate data transfer agreement (e.g., the EU Standard Contractual Clauses and, for the UK, the International Data Transfer Agreement or UK Addendum to the Standard Contractual Clauses) with that third party, seek to rely on the third party’s Binding Corporate Rules or otherwise make the transfer in reliance on a derogation under EEA/UK data protection laws (e.g., where the transfer is necessary for the defense of legal claims).
 If you would like further information in relation to, or a copy of, the relevant safeguards, you can contact us using the details set out below.

 Children’s Privacy

-The Website is not directed to minors under the age of 16.
-We do not have any actual knowledge that we collect Personal Information from minors.
+The Websites is not directed to minors under the age of 18.

 Third Party Links